Isuzu Gemini: Third generation (1990)

-In North America, the base Stylus "S" model received a 95 hp 1.6 L SOHC version of the 4XE1, available in 5-speed manual or 3-speed automatic transmissions.
-The 1990 and 1991 top-line Stylus "XS" models had a 125 hp 4XE1-UW 1.6 L naturally aspirated DOHC engine only available with a 5-speed manual transmission when introduced, and received the 4XF1 140 hp 1.8 L naturally aspirated DOHC engine with the 5-speed manual in its final 1992 model year.
-The Stylus initially was offered in two trim levels in 1990 and 1991, the base Stylus "S" with a 1.6 L SOHC 12-valve 4XE1 engine, and the top-level "XS" with the DOHC engine and the Lotus-tuned suspension.
-The XS also offered an optional power equipment package, which included power windows, power door locks, power mirrors, and a sunroof.
-This XS "Power Package" would evolve into the 1.8 L "RS" trim level for 1992, slotting above the "XS" trim for 1992.
-The DOHC Stylus (both "XS" and "RS") would be dropped after 1992, leaving the lone SOHC "S" trim for the final 1993 model year to stand alongside the Geo Storm platform triplet.
-The third platform triplet, the Impulse, would also be withdrawn after 1992 and was sold in Canada for 1993 only as the Asüna Sunfire, as Isuzu was preparing its passenger car exit from the US market in July 1993.

-The higher trim level packages offered "ZZ handling by Lotus" and "specification Irmscher" as the performance models in the lineup, but was carryovered from previous generations.
+The higher trim level packages offered "ZZ handling by Lotus" and "specification Irmscher" as the performance models in the lineup, equipment levels carried over from previous generations.
 The top model was the "Irmscher-R" JT191S type, equipped with a high-power turbocharged engine and full-time 4WD.
-The suspension packages that were installed on the second generation Isuzu Piazza were also shared on the Gemini sold in Japan, including the four-wheel steering setup.
+The suspension packages that were installed on the second generation Isuzu Piazza were also available on the Gemini sold in Japan, including the four-wheel steering setup.

-North American sales of the sedan started from December 1990 under the name Isuzu Stylus.
 Initial orders were above target in Japan, but production lagged behind.
 Strong early sales began to slump within a year, however, and as the post-bubble recession began to take hold in Japan, Isuzu was particularly affected.
 After a corporate restructuring, Isuzu decided to abandon passenger car production and focus on commercial truck and SUV production, as the Trooper and the Rodeo found many buyers internationally, with badge engineered versions sold under a variety of brands and names across different markets.